 Effort will be made to fund a diversity of projects across priority areas and geographies.
-Proposals will be evaluated using the following criteria:
+Proposals will be evaluated using the following criteria that is based on a point-based evaluation system:

-1. Project impact:
+1. Project impact (50 points):

-- Extent to which project advances health equity in a particularly impacted population i.e. low income, people of color, seniors, children and/or people with disabilities - interim measures to indicate progress towards health impacts are acceptable. - Likelihood that proposed project will lead to policy or system change. - Likelihood that project will help achieve GHSMC objective across identified priority areas area(s). - 2.
-Opportunity for change: extent to which project capitalizes on a timely and realistic opportunity.
+- Extent to which project advances health equity in a particularly impacted population i.e. low income, people of color, seniors, children and/or people with disabilities interim measures to indicate progress towards health impacts are acceptable. - Likelihood that proposed project will lead to policy or system change. - Likelihood that project will help achieve GHSMC objective across identified priority area(s). - 2.
+Opportunity for change (5 points): extent to which project capitalizes on a timely and realistic opportunity.

-3. Project success:
+3. Project success (35 points):

 - Extent to which organization has capacity and resources identified to undertake project and ensure project success. - Demonstrates project feasibility i.e. effective work plan, timeline and budget. - Demonstrates operational feasibility i.e. extent to which project can help solve the identified problem and will successfully address any identified and/or anticipated challenges. - Extent to which project demonstrates appropriate partnerships or coordination of efforts to support the advancement and success of the project. - 4.
-Innovation: Utilizes creative approaches to address problems. - 5.
-Expected outcomes: Extent to which application identifies clear and measurable outcomes and methods to measure project impact and success.
+Innovation (5 points): Utilizes creative approaches to address problems. - 5.
+Expected outcomes (5 points): Extent to which application identifies clear and measurable outcomes and methods to measure project impact and success.